Stenulson's 2017 & 2018 Photo Gallery

 Rough And Tumbling Creek in the area just north of the Buffalo Peaks.

-the Rich creek trailhead on the Weston Pass road and folows up rich
+from the Rich creek trailhead on the Weston Pass road and folows up

-creek, then crosses to the headwaters of Rough And Tumbling Creek can be
+rich creek, then crosses to the headwaters of Rough And Tumbling Creek

-seen in the lower right corner of this photo.
-The 14,000+ foot peaks of
+can be seen in the lower right corner of this photo.
+The 14,000+ foot

 Below is a view of the western side of the Buffalo